 Potential Funding Opportunities: Applicants should also discuss how the seed research project aligns with and may lead to potential external funding opportunities.
+Some potential opportunities are provided in the "Appendix".
 Please provide information on:

 - Relevant funding agencies, grants, or programs that the project aligns with. - A brief strategy for pursuing external funding based on the outcomes of the seed project. - Any preliminary discussions or plans for grant applications or partnerships that may arise from the project.